-Reflecting an interdisciplinary focus, over its 23-year life (1994-2017), the program has had five directors from five different disciplines/departments, which reflected the interdisciplinarity of the program: Dr. Thomas J Durant, Jr. (Sociology); Dr. Leonard Moore (History); Dr. Angeletta Gourdine (English); Dr. Joyce Jackson (Anthropology); Dr. Lori Latrice Martin (Sociology); and Dr. Stephen C. Finley (Religion).
-In 2000, AAAS program was evaluated professionally by an external evaluator, Dr. William Nelson, Professor and former Director of African and African American Studies at Ohio State University (See Appendix D).
-Dr. Nelson made the following conclusion in his evaluation: “In my view, the department model would be the most appropriate vehicle for organizing the courses, personnel and programs of African and African American Studies to satisfy the educational needs of present and future students at Louisiana State University” (Dr. William Nelson, Externa Evaluator, Ohio State University, June 2000, page 16).
+Over its 27-year life (1994-2021), the program had six directors from five different disciplines/departments, which reflected the interdisciplinarity of the program: Dr. Thomas J. Durant, Jr. (Sociology); Dr. Leonard Moore (History); Dr. Angeletta Gourdine (English); Dr. Joyce Marie Jackson (Anthropology); Dr. Lori Latrice Martin (Sociology); and Dr. Stephen C. Finley (Religion).
+In 2000, the AAAS program was evaluated professionally by an external evaluator, Dr. William Nelson, Professor and former Director of African & African American Studies at Ohio State University (See Appendix F).
+Dr. Nelson made the following conclusion in his evaluation: “In my view, the department model would be the most appropriate vehicle for organizing the courses, personnel and programs of African and African American Studies to satisfy the educational needs of present and future students at Louisiana State University” (Dr. William Nelson, External Evaluator, Ohio State University, June 2000, page 16).

-1. The program should be upgraded to a major program with departmental status.
+- The program should be upgraded to a major program with departmental status.

-2. An operational budget should be provided.
+- An operational budget should be provided.

-3. Hire a critical mass of faculty, with 5-7 new faculty lines.
+- Hire a critical mass of faculty, with 5-7 new faculty lines.

-4. Provide resources for a program and research agenda.
+- Provide resources for a program and research agenda.

-5. Provide a community outreach component.
+- Provide a community outreach component.

-6. Establish collaborative linkages with Southern University and Baton Rouge Community College
+- Establish collaborative linkages with Southern University and Baton Rouge Community College

 Currently, the staff of the program includes a part-time administrative specialist, a graduate assistant, and an undergraduate assistant.
-During the 2016-2017academic year, the number of AAAS concentrators and minors reached record numbers.
-The academic year began with just 5 concentrations and ended with nearly 25 concentrators.
+During the 2016-2017 academic year, the number of AAAS concentrators and minors reached record numbers.
+The academic year began with just 5 concentrators and ended with nearly 25 concentrators.
 In a typical year the program maintained approximately 40 minors.
 Currently, the department continues to show promise.
 We currently have 15 majors (this does not include students who are double majoring in another unit and AAAS).
 Our list of minors includes 29 students (see Appendices A & B).
-These are both record numbers.
 Subsequently, the future of AAAS looks very bright.
-The program is thriving despite the lack of support for additional funds from the college.
-The unit’s operating budget is $3,000, the same amount as when the program was founded (See Appendix C).
+The department is thriving despite the lack of support for additional funds from the college.
+The unit’s operating budget is $3,000, the same amount as when the program was founded (see Appendix C).
 Offering an independent major and a freestanding academic department are key steps towards acquiring additional resources from within the college and within the university.